gar6920/3D-V2/memory bank/architecture.md

 - Shadow camera parameters define the shadow frustum for good coverage
 - All objects are properly configured to cast and/or receive shadows

+### World Structure and Boundary System
+- The game world uses a bounded area (WORLD_SIZE: 100 units) with seamless wrapping
+- A WORLD_BOUNDARY constant (50 units) defines the point at which wrapping occurs
+- When the player reaches a boundary, they seamlessly wrap to the opposite side
+- This creates an infinite-feeling world while maintaining a manageable playable area
+- The world wrapping is handled by the wrapPosition utility function in utils.js
+- The wrapping applies to both the X and Z axes (horizontal plane)
+- Player Y position (height) is not affected by wrapping

+### Infinite Ground Effect
+- The ground plane is rendered much larger (1000x1000 units) than the actual playable area
+- Fog is used to create the illusion of infinite distance:
+  - Scene fog starts at 50 units and becomes fully opaque at 300 units
+  - Fog color (0x87CEEB) matches the sky color for a seamless horizon
+  - This prevents any visible "edge" where the ground plane ends
+- A subtle grid pattern (opacity 0.15) provides depth perception and movement feedback
+- The ground uses a natural green color (0x228822) for a more pleasing visual appearance
+- Boundary markers are subtle and match the ground color for minimal visual disruption
+- Colored corner markers provide directional orientation while maintaining the infinite feel

+### Visual Duplicate System
+- Objects near boundaries are duplicated on the opposite side for visual continuity
+- The createMirrorObjects function identifies objects that need duplication
+- Duplicates are created using the createMirrorCube function
+- The system handles X-axis, Z-axis, and diagonal (corner) wrapping cases
+- Duplicate objects are slightly transparent (0.9 opacity) for visual differentiation
+- Duplicates are updated when the player approaches a boundary
+- This provides seamless visual transitions when moving across world boundaries

 ### Collision Detection System
 - Uses precise Axis-Aligned Bounding Boxes (AABBs)
+- Collision detection is enhanced to handle world wrapping:
+  - Standard collision detection for objects within the normal world boundaries
+  - Special collision detection for objects near world edges
+  - The checkWrappedCollision helper function tests collisions with wrapped positions
+  - Handles X-axis, Z-axis, and corner (diagonal) wrapping cases
 - Collision checks happen before movement to prevent any overlap
 - Box dimensions match visual objects for realistic collisions
 - The system supports checking collisions at potential future positions